EnigmaCurry/debian-docker-server/README.md

 with.
 Save all that information some place safe.
 You will need all that information if you need to restore to a new machine.

-With the duplicity container running, it will backup any changes found in the ./debian-docker-server/docker_volumes directory hourly.
+With the duplicity container running, it will backup any changes to your docker volumes (./debian-docker-server/docker_volumes) hourly.
 You can force the backup to run now with the follwing command:

     docker exec -it duplicity backup